TengHu/ActionWeaver/README.md

 ActionWeaver empowers developers to build robust and flexible tools using agents that leverage [OpenAI's functions](https://openai.com/blog/function-calling-and-other-api-updates).
 With just a simple decorator, developers can transform ANY vanilla Python code into a powerful addition to their LLM agent.
 ActionWeaver unlocks a new type of programs by seamlessly integrating traditional programming with LLM powerful capabilities.

-Other Features:
+Features:
-- [x] ActionWeaver is designed with a straightforward and adaptable syntax that promotes ease of use.
+- [x] Easily integrate ANY Python code into your agent's toolbox with just a single line.
+- [x] Leverage the features provided by other ecosystems like LangChain and incorporate them into your agent.
+- [x] Build complex orchestration of OpenAI functions and perform intricate hierarchies and chains of OpenAI function callings.
 - [x] ActionWeaver adopts structured logging, making the developer experience more efficient.

 [Demo notebook](notebooks/tutorial.ipynb)